Subscribe: Posts | Comments

 • Hypervisors: ControlUp supports the major hypervisors from Citrix, Microsoft, Nutanix, and VMware.

-• Infrastructure Pool: The lab’s XenServer 8.1 pool that holds the infrastructure servers listed in the previous articles.
+• Infrastructure Pool: The lab’s XenServer 8.1 pool holds the infrastructure servers listed in the previous articles.

 • vCenter 6.7 U3: The VMware cluster.

 • Linux Data Collectors: A recent addition to the ControlUp technology family.
-Allows the monitoring of some Linux distributions and some Linux powered devices.
+Allows the monitoring of some Linux distributions and some Linux-powered devices.

 • labaddomain.com: I am testing a Linux data collector for Synology NAS devices.